Dublin: Entertainment

-The best known area for nightlife is Temple Bar, south of the River Liffey.
+A well known area for nightlife is Temple Bar, south of the River Liffey.
 The area has become popular among tourists, including stag and hen parties from the UK.
-It was developed as Dublin's cultural quarter and does retain this spirit as a centre for small arts productions, photographic and artists' studios, and in the form of street performers and small music venues; however, it has been criticised as overpriced, false and dirty by Lonely Planet.
-The areas around Leeson Street, Harcourt Street, South William Street and Camden/George's Street are popular nightlife spots for locals.
+It was developed as Dublin's cultural quarter and does retain this spirit as a centre for small arts productions, photographic and artists' studios, and in the form of street performers and small music venues; however, it has been criticised as being overpriced and dirty by Lonely Planet.